 Another way of putting this is finding out where your ‘’chink in the chain’’ is, in relation to your body and overall health and daily life.

-Once this has been found after a thorough examination, we must work consistently at addressing and progressing the root cause of these weaker spots.
+Once we find this after a thorough examination, we must work consistently at addressing and progressing the root cause of these weaker spots.

 Sometimes, we like to employ what we call the ‘‘80/20 rule’’.
 Now what’s that you ask?

 Lets say, you’re feeling pain in your knee.
 We assess and discover that there is some irritation on certain weight bearing movements like a lunge or a deep squat.

 Everything else in the knee feels quite normal.
 When assessing your back and hip, we discover that there are certain back and hip movements that are restricted and weak.
 This is further compounded by the fact that these are working well on your opposite.

 When we quantify this, we are able to show you that these areas are perhaps only working at about 60% of the capacity of the opposite side.

 Therefore, we would work on these areas to bring them up to that 100% level.

 If an area of the body is working at a deficit, it is going to cause other areas of the body to compensate and take up that slack.